dheller1/inp2feap/README.md

 - `"elsets"` - optional.
 If specified, must contain an array of element sets which each have a `"name"` (string) and `"setMat"` (int) parameter. *inp2feap* will look for elsets with the given name in the input file and assign the given material number to all elements in that elset.
 May have optional `"duplicate"` (int) parameter - if given, elements in this set will be duplicated using the specified int as new material number.
 This can be used for the FEAP loading element 30.
 Elements may be duplicated multiple times if multiple `"duplicate"` parameters are given.
 A warning will be issued should an element set specified in the config file not be found in the job file.
 - `"nsets"` - optional.
-If specified, must contain an array of node sets which each have a `"name"` (string) and may have a `"setBoun"` (string) parameter.
+If specified, must contain an array of node sets which each have a `"name"` (string) and may have `"setBoun"` (string) and `"setLoad"` (string) parameters.
 If `"setBoun"` is given, a `boun` block will be written to the output file, where each node in this node set has its boundary conditions set to the value of `"setBoun"`.
+Accordingly, with `"setLoad"` FEAP `load` blocks will be written for each node in this set.
 Consult the FEAP manual for information on how the syntax must look like.
 A warning will be issued should a node set specified in the config file not be found in the job file.
 - `"customInput"` - optional, may occur multiple times.
 If specified, must contain a child object with `"block"` (string), `"pos"` (int) and `"cards"` (array of strings) parameters. `"block"` should be a FEAP mesh command (e.g. `"vbou"`) which will be written to the output file, using the input cards `"cards"`.
 If `"pos"`<0, the block will be written in between `elem` blocks and automatically generated `boun` blocks from `"nsets"`.
 For `"pos"`>0, the block will be written after the `boun` blocks but before the footer.
 Multiple `"customInput`"s will be written in ascending order of their `"pos"`.
 - `"centerMesh"` - optional (true/false).
 If specified and true, the origin of the coordinate system will be translated to the center of the bounding box of all nodes.